liborty/indxvec/README.md

 * ranking, sorting, merging, searching, indexing, selecting, partitioning
 * general operations on/with indices
 * set operations
-* simple and efficient random numbers, mostly for testing
 * printing of generic slices and slices of vectors
 * macro for easy error reporting